hhkaos/awesome-arcgis/front-end/dojo/configurable-apps/README.md

 [build web applications using web maps webmaps](https://doc.arcgis.com/en/arcgis-online/create-maps/create-map-apps.htm)

 ## Code
-* [application-boilerplate-js](https://github.com/Esri/application-boilerplate-js): Starter application that simplifies the process of building templates for the ArcGIS.com template gallery.
+The [application-boilerplate-js](https://github.com/Esri/application-boilerplate-js) is a starter application that simplifies the process of building templates for the ArcGIS.com template gallery.

 ### Apps developed by Esri